buluti/4Create/Readme.md

 	Infrastructure layer - holding email. notification, message queues....

 Presentation:
-	Controllers are inside here (outside Web application) so we can enforce the CQRS and DDD architecture
+	Controllers are inside here (outside Web application) so we can enforce the CQRS and DDD architecture when having large amount of models

+testing xunit, FluentAssertion,Moq